JoelLefkowitz/calculator/README.md

 ## Continuous integration

-This repository uses Travis CI to build and test each commit.
+This repository uses Github actions to build and test each commit.
 Formatting tasks and writing/generating documentation must be done before committing new code.

 ## Versioning